vwb/PuzzleSolver/readme.txt

     -Also populate boolean array by setting indices of array to True if block occupies that space Have height/width field of boards
-    -Mostly for making sure it is of correct size, also assisted in moving blocks (can't move out of bounds) Had board implement Comparable
+    -Mostly for making sure it is of correct size, also assisted in moving blocks (can't move out of bounds) Have parent field
+    -Allows for traceback to print solution, as well as step backward if a "dead end" is reached Had board implement Comparable
     -Associated compareTo method (for old implementation of having heuristics) -For placement in priorityqueue in Solver Class